 Find out about the personal and place-names used by Vikings in the East Midlands and elsewhere

 On these pages you can find out about the names the Vikings gave to the places in which they settled down in the East Midlands.
 As commonly throughout England, most place-names referring to settlements consist of two elements.
 The second element is called the ‘generic’ and refers to the kind of place being named.
 The first element is the ‘specific’ which denotes a particular settlement of that kind.
 Most major place-names (of towns and villages) in England were given in the Old English language.
 In areas settled by Vikings, such as the East Midlands, we can also see how their language was used to coin names.
 These are sometimes wholly in Old Norse, and sometimes they are in a mixture of Old Norse and Old English, suggesting interaction between the incomers and the locals.
 Typical Old Norse generics recognisable in the modern forms of the names are -by, denoting a farm or settlement, and -thorpe, denoting an outlying settlement of some type.
 Nowadays, these mostly refer to villages, but some of these have grown into sizeable towns, such as Grimsby in Lincolnshire.
-Also typical of the East Midlands is that the early medieval administrative divisions are called ‘wapentakes’, from the Old Norse vápnatak ‘taking of weapons’.
+Also typical of some of the East Midlands is that the early medieval administrative divisions are called ‘wapentakes’, from the Old Norse vápnatak ‘taking of weapons’.
 This term may refer to the brandishing of weapons as a sign of assent at a legal assembly.
-Elsewhere in England these divisions are known by the English term ‘hundred’.
+Elsewhere in England (and in Derbyshire and Leicestershire) these divisions are known by the English term ‘hundred’.

 Our virtual museum has only a selection (though a growing one) of relevant place-names.
 We have focused on place-names that include Old Norse elements, but have also included some purely Old English names where these are locations for significant Viking Age finds.
 For a quick and easy guide to the most likely interpretations of all major names in England, please visit the Key to English Place-Names.